Glyndebourne Education Awards

 Who is on the Jury?

-On the jury panels for both award were several representatives from Glyndebourne including Sebastian Schwarz (General Director), Steven Naylor (Director of Artistic Administration) and Mary King (Vocal Talent Consultant) in addition to representatives from local and national musical organisations.
+On the jury panels for both awards will be several representatives from Glyndebourne including Gus Christie (Executive Chairman), Steven Naylor (Director of Artistic Administration) and Mary King (Vocal Talent Consultant) in addition to representatives from local and national musical organisations.

 2016 Award Winners